gh-jamesmontgomery/psgraph-dns-cache/README.md

 # psgraph-dns-cache

-Working with the Windows DNS cache to create visuals via PSGraph.
+An example of using PSGraph.
+I am using the Windows DNS cache as source data.

-The write of this can be found here:
+The write-up of this is here:

 [https://ja.mesmontgomery.co.uk/2019/04/visualising-your-dns-cache-with-psgraph/](https://ja.mesmontgomery.co.uk/2019/04/visualising-your-dns-cache-with-psgraph/)